 Every Consulting Firm Needs a Discovery Service

-It has become an all too common story; a company hires a consulting firm to help them with a specific problem and winds up spending a lot of money without any real solution.
+It has become an all too common story; a company hires a consulting firm to help them with a specific problem and spends a lot of money without any real solution.

-In a recent UK study, more than 50% of consulting-firm clients have the feeling that the value they receive in return for their payment doesn't match up (says this Harvard article).
+In a 2023 UK study, more than 50% of consulting firm clients feel that the value they receive in return for their payment doesn't match up (says this Harvard article).

 Unfortunately, this happens because many consultancies rely on the outdated "trial and error" method to solve problems for their clients.